Should Your Cancer Have Been Diagnosed Sooner?

 Did Your Doctor Miss the Signs?

 Many cancers are difficult to detect until they have already reached an advanced stage of development.
 Others have very low survival rates no matter when they are diagnosed.
 That said, many other types of cancer have fairly high survival rates — even if they are not diagnosed or treated until the mid-stages of development.
 These include breast cancer, cervical cancer, bladder cancer, brain cancer and certain lung cancers.
+ABC News reported that cancer misdiagnosis is not uncommon.

 Doctors can also harm patients when they fail to evaluate the progression of the cancer correctly.
 The reason why is that the treatment for a particular type of cancer may be different for different stages of development.
 For instance, if a doctor diagnoses a Stage III prostate cancer as a Stage I cancer, without getting a pathologist’s report — the patient will not get the kind of treatment they need, which in turn can mean a significantly worse long-term prognosis and ultimately, wrongful death.